Skip to main content

 1. In compliance with the requirements, the adoption of the corresponding agreements and the option to apply the special regime.

-In the event that the special regime of the group of entities ceases to apply and there are amounts pending compensation for the entities integrated in the group, these amounts will be allocated to said entities in proportion to the volume of operations of the last calendar year in which the special regime would have been applicable.
+In the event that the special regime of the group of entities ceases to apply and there are amounts pending compensation for the entities integrated in the group, these amounts will be attributed to said entities in proportion to the volume of operations of the last calendar year in which the special regime would have been applicable.

-• In the event that any of the entities included in the group of entities submit an untimely individual self-assessment, the applicable surcharges and interest will be applied, without the fact that the balance was originally included having any impact for such purposes. of the individual self-assessment, into an aggregate self-assessment of the group of entities.
-If the aggregate self-assessment corresponding to the group of entities is submitted untimely, the surcharges will be applied to the result thereof, with the dominant entity being responsible for its payment.
+• In the event that any of the entities comprising the group of entities submits an individual self-assessment late, the applicable surcharges and interest will be applied, without the fact that the balance of the individual self-assessment was originally included in an aggregate self-assessment of the group of entities having any impact on such effects.
+If the aggregate self-assessment corresponding to the group of entities is submitted late, the surcharges will be applied to the result thereof, with the dominant entity being responsible for their payment.

 Example:

 The companies OMEGA, SA and DELTA, SA that meet all the requirements to apply the special regime for groups of entities, have exercised the option and meet the requirements established in the VAT Law for its application.
 The company OMEGA, SA has a 60% stake in the capital of the company DELTA, SA.
-On April 19, each company presents its individual self-assessment in form 322, with the following result:
+On April 19, each company submitted its individual self-assessment in form 322, with the following result:

 • VAT accrued: 6,000